UPPMAX/UPPMAX-documentation/docs/software/beast2.md

         Flags: PRECISION_SINGLE PRECISION_DOUBLE COMPUTATION_SYNCH EIGEN_REAL EIGEN_COMPLEX SCALING_MANUAL SCALING_AUTO SCALING_ALWAYS SCALERS_RAW SCALERS_LOG VECTOR_SSE VECTOR_NONE THREADING_CPP THREADING_NONE PROCESSOR_CPU FRAMEWORK_CPU
     ```

+## Troubleshooting

+### BEAUti gives `BadAlloc`

+ * Platform(s): MacOS

+This problem seems to be related to not having a proper X server installed.
+In this case, [SSH X forwarding](ssh_x_forwarding.md) works to the extent
+that SSH is able to show `xeyes`, yet fails to show BEAUti.

+A solution may be:

+- Use the remote desktop

+???- question "How does that look like?"

+    Here is how it looks like:

+    ```
+    [kayakhi@rackham2 ~]$ xeyes

+    [kayakhi@rackham2 ~]$ module load bioinfo-tools beast2/2.7.4

+    beast2/2.7.4: Also loaded beagle/4.0.0

+    beast2/2.7.4: Many Beast packages are available, to see the list, 'packagemanager -list'

+    beast2/2.7.4: Use BEAST_XMX to specify the amount of RAM (default 5g), 'export BEAST_XMX=15g'.
+Do not exceed RAM available to your job.

+    [kayakhi@rackham2 ~]$ beauti

+    X Error of failed request:  BadAlloc (insufficient resources for operation)

+      Major opcode of failed request:  149 (GLX)

+      Minor opcode of failed request:  5 (X_GLXMakeCurrent)

+      Serial number of failed request:  0

+      Current serial number in output stream:  32
+    ```

+    Note that this user has enabled [SSH X forwarding](ssh_x_forwarding.md),
+    as is proven by calling `xeyes` without problems.

 ## Optimize performance

  * [BEAST2 performance suggestions](https://www.beast2.org/performance-suggestions/index.html)